keigoi/kmclib/artifact.md

 1. Download the VM from https://doi.org/10.5281/zenodo.5537146
 2. Load it in [VirtualBox](https://www.virtualbox.org/) and boot it.
-   - We recommend the number of CPU cores to be 2 or more.
+   - We recommend at least 2 CPU cores.
 3. Log in with username `tacas22` and password `tacas22`.
    - Adjust the display setting if necessary.
-4. Download the artifact.iso from https://drive.google.com/drive/folders/1jLAIHZ6DTxhkEXIiRbl0q3zANTfgNQZu
+4. We assume you have access to `artifact.iso` (in the submitted zip file and also available from https://drive.google.com/drive/folders/1jLAIHZ6DTxhkEXIiRbl0q3zANTfgNQZu)
-5. Mount it in the VirtualBox (Devices -> Optical Drives -> Choose a disk file ...)
+5. Mount `artifact.iso` in the VirtualBox (Menu: Devices -> Optical Drives -> Choose a disk file ...)
 6. Open the terminal from the bottom-left menu.
    - Either type "terminal' in the search box, or
    - Click the icon in the bottom of the items (by scrolling it down)
 7. Type `cd /media/tacas22/artifact; ./install.sh`
 8. All necessary files should be installed.
 If the password is asked, type `tacas22`.
-   - In the end, the Visual Studio Code will open
+   - In the end, Visual Studio Code will open
    - Close the terminal and reopen, to make the updated PATH effective.
 9. Open a terminal and navigate to `/home/tacas22/kmclib`.
 10. Follow the instructions below.